george-hawkins/snippets/install-python.md

 Tkiniter
 --------

+The following section covers `tkinter` on MacOS - on Linux things are rather simpler, see this SO [answer](https://stackoverflow.com/a/31299142).

-One issue with `pyenv` on MacOS is that installed Python versions do not automatically include [tkinter](https://docs.python.org/3/library/tkinter.html) support.
+One issue with `pyenv` on MacOS is that installed Python versions do not automatically include [`tkinter`](https://docs.python.org/3/library/tkinter.html) support.

 This is fairly easy to resolve.
 Assuming you're using `brew`, first determine what version of `tcl-tk` you have installed: